kumarharsh/graphql-for-vscode/README.md

 2. Ensure you have [watchman](https://facebook.github.io/watchman/docs/install.html) installed and available in your path.
 Watchman watches your gql files and provides up-to-date suggestions.
 For users on Windows, get the latest build mentioned in [this issue](https://github.com/facebook/watchman/issues/19) and add the location of `watchman.exe` to your environment path.

 3. Create a .gqlconfig file (required by the `@playlyfe/gql` package).

-Example:
+    ### A minimal example:
     The .gqlconfig is a JSON file with only one required key: schema.files which is the path to your *.gql files relative to your workspace root.
-    ```json
+    ```js
     /* .gqlconfig */
     {
-      "schema": {
+      schema: {
-        "files": "schemas/**/*.gql"
+        files: 'schemas/**/*.gql'
       }
     }
     ```
     You can use the string `files: "**/*.gql"` instead if you want to find any `.gql` file recursively in the workspace dir.

+    To see the full configuration, check out the [GQL](https://github.com/Mayank1791989/gql) project's docs.

-4. To enable autocomplete support within your JS(X)/TS(X) files, also add these lines to your `.gqlconfig` file:
+4. To enable autocomplete support within your JS(X)/TS(X) files, and even your gherkin feature files, add these lines to your `.gqlconfig` file:
-    ```json
+    ```js
     /* .gqlconfig */
     {
       schema: {